-Around 1726 French engineer Jean-François-Benjamin Dumont de Montigny drew a map of the Pascagoula River entitled Carte de la Rivière des Pascagoula, ou l'on Voit la Situation des isles, lacs et terrain des habitans (Figure 1-5) (Wilson 1968:21).
-Dumont de Montigny depicted the river delta in detail, with Indian villages, French plantations, and geographical features numbered and described in extended captions.
-Although some changes in these waterways have occurred over the last 300 years, Dumont's map compares well with modern maps and aerial photos of the delta and his map is helpful in locating early historical sites in the area.
+French engineer Jean-François-Benjamin Dumont de Montigny drew a map of the Pascagoula River around 1726 entitled Carte de la Rivière des Pascagoula, ou l'on Voit la Situation des isles, lacs et terrain des habitans (Figure 1-5) (Wilson 1968:21).
+Dumont depicted the river delta in detail, with Indian villages, French plantations, and geographical features numbered and described in extended captions.
+Although changes in waterways have occurred over the past 300 years, Dumont's map compares well with modern maps and aerial photos of the delta, and his map is helpful in locating early historical sites in the area.

 The Habitation du Sr de la Pointe au Pascagoula is illustrated in the upper right corner of Dumont's map (Figure 1-6).
-He sketched a palisaded compound with two-story main house; two storehouses (magazin), one built and one projected; a dairy; a forge; a house for African slaves; a dovecote or pigeon house; two sawmills or carpenter shops on the river; and a river landing.
+He sketched a palisaded compound with a two-story main house; two storehouses (magazin), one built and one projected; a dairy; a forge; a house for African slaves; a dovecote or pigeon house; two sawmills or carpenter shops on the river; and a river landing.